San Francisco 49ers: Rivalries

-The San Francisco 49ers have three rivals within their division: Seattle Seahawks, the Arizona Cardinals, and the Los Angeles Rams.
-They also have rivalries with other teams that arose from post-season games in the past, most notably the Dallas Cowboys, New York Giants, and Green Bay Packers.
-They also share an intrastate rivalry with the Los Angeles Chargers (the two teams have played each other nearly every preseason, and every four years in the regular season, and also met in Super Bowl XXIX).

-NFC West
+Divisional

 Los Angeles Rams

 The rivalry between the Los Angeles Rams and the San Francisco 49ers is considered by many to be one of the greatest NFL rivalries ever, placing No. 8 on Sports Illustrateds "Top 10 NFL Rivalries of All Time" list, compiled in 2008.
-After the Rams moved to St. Louis, Roger Craig stated in Tales from the San Francisco 49ers Sideline that "the Rams will always be the 49ers' biggest rival.
-It doesn't matter if they no longer play in Los Angeles.
-If the Rams played their home games on Mars, it would still be a rivalry."
-In fact, the Rams are the only team to have played the 49ers twice every season for the last 58 seasons to combine for more than 100 regular season games; the all-time regular season lead is held by the 49ers 72–67–3.
-They have met twice in the postseason in the NFC Championship Game, first on January 14, 1990, when the 49ers beat the Rams 30–3 at Candlestick Park to advance to Super Bowl XXIV, then again on January 30, 2022, when the Rams defeated the 49ers 20–17 at SoFi Stadium, bringing the Rams back to the Super Bowl for the first time since 2018.
+After the Rams moved to St. Louis, Roger Craig stated in Tales from the San Francisco 49ers Sideline that the Rams would always remain the team's arch-rival, regardless of location.
+The Rams are the only team to have played the 49ers twice every season for the last 58 seasons to combine for more than 100 regular season games; the all-time regular season lead is held by the 49ers 72–67–3.
+The rivalry regained geographic animosity following their return to Los Angeles in 2016.
+The rivalry has also regrown a fierce element of animosity between fans, coaches, and players alike.
+The two teams have met twice in the postseason; in the NFC Championship Game.
+The first meeting came on January 14, 1990, when the 49ers crushed the Rams 30–3 at Candlestick Park to advance to the team's historic victory in Super Bowl XXIV.
+Both teams later met again on January 30, 2022, when the Rams rallied from a 10-point deficit in the fourth quarter to beat the 49ers 20–17 at SoFi Stadium, ending a 6-game loss-streak to the 49ers and ultimately proceeding to win Super Bowl LVI.
+As of 2024, the 49ers lead the all-time series 78-71-3.